ImExtraPolite3/recursion/README.md

 # recursion

-Use recursion in order to create the fibonacci sequence as well as a merge sort.
+Use recursion in order to create the fibonacci sequence as well as a merge sort